Soul Plans: Karma and Healing

 But when it comes to major illnesses, emotions, situations, even Karma, healing has a much different, many-layered meaning.
 Healing, in this case, may be secondary to the original occurrence – a life challenge around physical illness, for instance, may not be about healing the illness so much as allowing the experience of the illness, and the person’s reaction to the illness, to heal emotional wounds brought forward from other lives.
 (This is why very often, as a hands-on healer, I tell a client “we may get a healing but not a cure.”
 They are entirely different things.)
 Here’s how Cassandra, spirit guide of Christina in YOUR SOUL’S PLAN, explains it:

 Learning and healing from a specific life challenge raises the auric field of the one who has survived a challenge.
 Others in their presence know they have something that bathes them in hope and faith.
 The experience need not be the same; just the healing frequency can carry the soul forward, but the receiving soul must be prepared to receive.
-Even if the physical form
+Even if the physical form of the receiver] does not change or “heal” by Earth standards, the soul moves to new heights.

 When you look at your pre-birth plans via a Soul Plan reading, you will see that you have come up with scenarios and life “itineraries” that bring your soul learning and growth through your experiences.
 Healing is one of the five major subjects that a Soul might choose to investigate in a particular incarnation.
 This healing could be in relationships with others; it could be healing of fears and negative emotions with the outcomes they brought in previous incarnations; they may be healing of others through our own challenges (though that partners very often with the “service” aspect of Karma, which I’ll talk about in another article).
 Our actions of kindness and compassion may be the healing trigger for others’ pain and challenges planned in their lifetimes.